Languages:

 When Should You See a Knee Specialist?

-• Swelling or stiffness that limits your movement
+• Swelling or stiffness that limits movement

-• Pain when walking, running, or climbing stairs
+• Pain when walking, running or climbing stairs

-• A popping sound at the time of injury
+• A popping sensation or sound at the time of injury

-• Difficulty straightening or bending the knee fully
+• Difficulty fully straightening or bending the knee

 1. What is the difference between a knee specialist and a general orthopaedic surgeon?

-4. What should I bring to my first appointment?
+2. What should I bring to my first appointment?

 Contact Us